rock117/flash-http-client-tool/README.md

 # flash-http-client-tool
-a httpclient tool, send http request by browser,  implement by scala
+a httpclient tool, customize http request setting by browser then invoke http in backend. this tool can be use as a download tools or a http client tool.